KrzysztofWieckowski/Typescript-Playwright-API-works/README.md

-# Testing with API by TS and Playwright - .
+# Testing with API by TS and Playwright.

 ---

 ## Contents.

 - This demo project delivers a framework for website test automation with REST API.

+- The project creates reports, uses API requests for:

+  -  creating articles,

+  -  deleting articles,

+  - logging in.

 - You can easily create a new test changing: